 Note!
-It is not allowed to have the same output field label as the field ID.
-In that case Viedoc will change the output field label to the field label.
+If you enter the same output field label as the field ID, Viedoc will change the output field label to the field label.

 This could be useful in different scenarios, such as:

 - when the item does not have a question text in the design. - when the question text is long and you want to shorten it for the export output. - you want to have a more descriptive label.